Liusef/TelegramStickerManager/README.md

 # TelegramStickerManager
 An app to deal with @Stickers so you don't have to

+### A small disclaimer

+I have no idea what i'm doing, don't expect anything to work yet oops.

 ## Capabilities of this application

 For the initial release version, the plan is to have this app be able to add, delete, edit, and reorder stickers with a (mostly) drag and drop GUI, as well as be able to create packs.